1 Bg 15-1972: The Yoga of the Supreme Person

 > grace of the Supreme Personality of Godhead.

-99 The word mamaivamsah (fragmental parts and parcels of the
+101 The words mamaivamsah ("fragmental parts and parcels of the

-> Supreme Lord) is also very significant.
+> Supreme Lord") are also very significant.
 The fragmental

 > portion of the Supreme Lord is not like some material